 Rocky Mountain Horse Price

 The Rocky Mountain Horse costs around $3,000 to $7,000.
 A registered and certified horse with a great blood line costs $12,000 and more.
 The price depends on many factors.
 These include the equine’s age, health, color, riding experience, and more.
 If you’re willing to get a healthy family pet, a few thousand bucks will be enough.

 Kentucky Mountain Horses have two size classifications.
 These are ponies (11 to 13,3 hands tall) and horses (14,2+ hands tall).
 There’s no predominant body color of the breed.
 While the Rocky Mountain Horse is 14 to 16 hands tall.
 And the predominant color is chocolate with flaxen hair.

 Kentucky Mountain Horse and Rocky Mountain Horse have a similar history.
 Both horses exhibit outgoing temperament and surefooted walk.
 As they are mountain horses, the equines can negotiate rough terrains flawlessly.
 Such equines are sometimes called Mountain Pleasure Horses.

 The Mountain Pleasure Horse Association was formed in 1988.
 Both Kentucky and Rocky Mountain Horse breeds are allowed to be registered here.
 However, the community is open only to equines with registered parents.

 Rocky Mountain Horse Facts Revealed

 The Rocky Mountain Horse is a brilliant choice for beginner and advanced riders.
 The horse features its easy-going tempo and great characteristics.
 The breed is commonly used in shows and trail riding.
-A solid saddle and saddle pad can be easily found for such a horse.
+The best horse saddle and good saddle pad can be easily found for such a horse.

 The population of Rocky Horses is not so big but it’s getting wider.
 The breed’s associations are working hard to promote such intelligent and good-looking equines.